Live in Paris (Seal album)

-Live in Paris, Seal's first live album, was recorded at the Olympia Theatre in Paris, France.
+Live in Paris, Seal's first live album, was recorded at L'Olympia in Paris, France.
 The 2005 release was a two-disc set, containing an audio CD as well as a DVD which featured a video registration of the entire concert.
 Among the songs which were performed that night were Seal's hit singles "Killer" (originally written and recorded together with Adamski), "Crazy", and "Kiss from a Rose", as well as "Hey Joe", made famous by Jimi Hendrix.
 It charted at #88 in Sweden and #44 in France.